How do I register to vote or update my registration information?

 May I hand-deliver my voted absentee ballot to the Board of Elections office?

-May I hand-deliver my voted absentee ballot to the polls on Election Day?
+May I hand-deliver my voted absentee ballot to an Election Day polling place?

 May I mail my ballot to the Wake County Board of Elections on Election Day?

 Yes.
-Please make sure you take it to the post office and have them post mark it in front of you.
+If you mail it close to Election Day please make sure you take it to the post office and have them postmark it in front of you.

 When will my absentee ballot be counted?

-The mail-in absentee ballots are counted at 2:00 p.m. on Election Day, but the results are not posted until 7:30 p.m., after the closing of the polls on Election Day.
+The mail-in absentee ballots are counted at 2:00 p.m. on Election Day, but the results are not posted until after the close of the polls at 7:30 p.m. on Election Day.

 I heard that if I vote absentee by mail, my vote may not get counted.
 Is that true?